gunharth/britannicus-stone/content/collections/pages/home.md

     link_blocks:
       -
         title: 'Check out a form'
-        text: "Peak renders forms and mail templates dynamically so you can add as many forms as you'd like, just by creating them in the CP.
-Peak ships with a default basic contact form you can edit."
+        text: 'Peak renders forms and mail templates dynamically so you can add as many forms as you''d like, just by creating them in the CP.
+Peak ships with a default basic contact form you can edit.'
         label: 'Send a form'
         target_blank: false
         link_type: entry